Bladder and Pelvis

 The distinctive fluid filled Foley catheter bulb is visible posterior to the anechoic fluid.
 A variety of abdominal views in this patient showed a large amount of ascites.
 The ascites had pushed the collapsed bladder against the symphysis pubis and down into the pelvis on top of the Foley.
 Notice the thin layer of fluid under the Foley.
 This is ascites in the rectovesicular space (this could be a man or a woman with a hysterectomy) as shown in the following diagram.

-The rectovesicular and rectouterine spaces are usually the most sensitive abdominal locations to collect free flowing intraperitoneal fluid.
+The rectovesicular and rectouterine spaces can be very sensitive locations to image free intraperitoneal fluid, particularly with a standing patient.
 This will be covered more below.

 Transverse bladder dimensions: Find the image in which the transverse bladder appears the largest and freeze.
-Measure the lumen WIDTH (left to right on the screen) and the DEPTH (top to bottom), as in the following image of a very full bladder.
-Save the image for later calculation.
+Measure the lumen WIDTH (left to right on the screen) and the DEPTH (top to bottom), as was done in the transverse distended bladder image above.

-Uterine distortion: A larger uterus may indent part of the cephalad bladder.
-The depth of the whole bladder is probably underestimated If the depth measurement is taken in the narrowed central portion.
-Instead, measure lateral to the indentation.
-The following image shows a uterine indentation in which the depth was 4.9 in the center.
-If the depth was measured laterally away from the uterus it was 6.1 cm which was probably more accurate.
+Bladder distortion: A larger uterus or prostate may indent part of the posterior wall of the cephalad bladder.
+The depth of the whole bladder is probably underestimated if the depth measurement is taken in the narrowed central portion.
+Instead, measure to the depth of the lateral part of the wall.

-After measuring the transverse bladder, carefully slide/fan cephalad to caudad through the bladder looking for abnormalities.
+After measuring the transverse bladder and storing the image, carefully slide/fan cephalad to caudad through the bladder looking for wall abnormalities.

 Bladder jets are useful in patients with possible unilateral hydronephrosis.
 A visualized bladder jet on a suspect side indicates that the ureter is not completely blocked, making the situation non-urgent.
 An absent jet, with a jet present on the other side, indicates a likely obstructed ureter and the need for more urgent intervention.

-After the longitudinal measurement, carefully slide/fan from right to left through the bladder, looking for abnormalities.
+Store the longitudinal measurement so Venue can calculate the volume and then carefully slide from right to left through the bladder, looking for wall abnormalities.

-Bladder volume calculation: Getting the bladder width, depth, and length is not difficult and there is strong agreement between different examiners on the same patient.
+Getting the bladder width, depth, and length is not difficult and there is strong agreement between different physicians on the same patient.
 Almost every bladder volume equation begins with multiplying the Width x Depth x Length to get the volume of a cube.
 Literature agreement stops at this point.

 There are two major contenders for the better correction factor.
 Some ED ultrasound leaders chose a correction factor of 0.75 based on a 1993 study.
 Another group of non-ED ultrasound physicians chose 0.5 from the equation for a prolate ellipsoid, which many very enlarged bladders resemble.

-Given that no equation has been overall better, the 0.75 correction factor is probably reasonable for the great majority of bladders seen in clinic, but for bladders that are very large the 0.5 correction factor will be used because these bladders become more ellipsoid.
+Given that no equation has been overall better, the 0.75 correction factor is probably reasonable for the great majority of bladders seen in clinic that are roughly triangular in the sagittal view, but for bladders that are very large the 0.5 correction factor will be used because these bladders usually become more ellipsoid.
+An unusual cuboid bladder requires no correction factor.
+Venue calculates each of these volumes and the physician decides which to use.
+The first distended bladder shown above was mostly cuboid, but that calculation was not displayed because it was not part of the Venue setup when the exam was done.

-After urination, normal younger adult bladders will have less than 50 mL, which shows as bladder walls with a thin layer of fluid in between.
+After urination, normal younger adult bladders will have less than 50 mL, which shows as a difficult to find bladder with only a thin layer of fluid between the walls.
 In older adults, there is some weakening of the detrusor muscle so typical post-void residuals may be up to 100 mL without concern.
 Any patient with a bladder question should first be examined with a full bladder (to measure the volume and be able to see the bladder walls and the structures under the bladder) and then the post-void bladder can be re-examined.
+Important information may be missed when patients are brought only for post-void residual measurement.

 Bladder wall abnormalities: The bladder wall can be thickened (> 4 mm) from tumor or inflammation.
 Below is a longitudinal bladder showing a thickened wall from infiltrating tumor.